loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 * For the built-in starter templates, the options are:
   * `lightweight-service` which is aimed to be minimal and only has controllers and views.
 Choosing this option will not include the selection options for database, background workers, or asset serving.
   * `Rest API` which has the DB connection and user auth, but does not include views (no asset serving option later on).
   * `SaaS app` which comes with the DB connection and user auth, as well as views and templating.
+It uses Tera for server-side rendering in `assets/views/` and React for client-side in `frontend/`.

 * For DB providers you can choose `Sqlite` or `Postgres`, both options are supported in `loco`.
 This option and the following options are not available when you choose the `lightweight-service` template.